chramb/k0rdent-fluxcd-template/README.md

 1. `kubectl` binary installed and added to the PATH
 2. This repo uses `task-go` utility to run commands.
 Please [install](https://taskfile.dev/installation/) it and add it to the PATH
+3. To generate manifest we use `gomplate` template engine.
+Please [install](https://docs.gomplate.ca/installing/) it and add to the PATH
-2. kubernetes cluster that will be used as the [management cluster](https://k0rdent.github.io/docs/glossary/#management-cluster).
+4. kubernetes cluster that will be used as the [management cluster](https://k0rdent.github.io/docs/glossary/#management-cluster).
 Configure kubectl to connect and use this cluster
-3. If you decide to bootstrap FluxCD using this repo (other options described in next steps), you need to [install](https://fluxcd.io/flux/installation/) `flux` CLI and add it to the PATH
+5. If you decide to bootstrap FluxCD using this repo (other options described in next steps), you need to [install](https://fluxcd.io/flux/installation/) `flux` CLI and add it to the PATH

 ## Produced GitOps repo structure